ade-ife/Backend-Assessment-Mintyn/README.md

 - Validity Status: Check whether the card is currently valid or not
 - Card Scheme: Identify the card scheme, whether it's VISA, MASTERCARD, AMEX, or any other major card scheme.
 - Bank Information: Discover the associated bank when available.
+- 100% test coverage for all Controllers and Services.

 ## Software Design Patterns and Principles